zestia/ember-auto-focus/README.md

 ![Ember Observer score](http://emberobserver.com/badges/ember-cli-autofocus.svg)

-The `autofocus` attribute of HTML focuses an element on _page load_.
+HTML's `autofocus` attribute focuses an element on _page load_.

 However, in single page apps the page load event only happens once - so `autofocus` pretty much becomes useless.

-This add allows you to focus an area of your application
+This addon allows you to focus an area of your application

 ## Example